Skip to main content

 leungchopan / Shutterstock

-Fortunately, tantrums and taking their clothes off when they get angry is often a phase that toddlers grow out of.
+Fortunately, tantrums and taking their clothes off when they get angry are often phases that toddlers grow out of.
 While toddlers often don’t really understand that taking their clothes off in public isn’t appropriate behavior, as they get older, they become more aware of what is acceptable and what isn’t with regard to nudity.

 Between the ages of 4 and 6, they may also begin to seek privacy.
 “Kids 4-6 do become more private and want to be nude alone,” Braciszewski explained, adding that this behavior “is perfectly natural.”
 She goes on to state, “Typically around 4, they understand situations where nudity is appropriate or inappropriate.”